jst-seminar-rostlab-tum/genomics.ai/Machine_Learning/scarches-api/README.md

 will make a `POST` call to an endpoint specified in the original configuration as `webhook`.
 This request will contain the configuration that was used to calculate the results and allows the backend team to identify the results.
-If the configuration is done synchronously, the used configuration will be returned after the computation as a respsonse to the original request.
+If the configuration is done synchronously, the used configuration will be returned after the computation as a response to the original request.

 ### Deployment